 └── PitStopViewModelWrapper.kt ← Swift-friendly bridge

-commonMain: The Shared ViewModel
+commonMain: the shared ViewModel

-Good news: androidx.lifecycle.ViewModel is no longer Android-only.
+androidx.lifecycle.ViewModel is no longer Android-only.
 Since lifecycle-viewmodel became a KMP artifact, you can extend it directly in commonMain and get viewModelScope for free on both platforms — no manual scope management needed.

 // build.gradle.kts (shared module)